A Three-groups Non-local Model for Combining Heterogeneous Data Sources to Identify Genes Associated with Parkinson's Disease: Parkinson's Disease Analysis

 \subsection{Description of the Analysis}

-We performed six separate analyses on the aforementioned data.
-The six models consisted of symmetric local and asymmetric non-local versions of each of: the full joint three-groups GWAS and RNA-seq model, the GWAS branch of the three-groups model by itself, and the RNA-seq branch of the three-groups model by itself.
+We analyzed the aforementioned data with the full joint three-groups model as well as with the individual sub-models separately with both symmetric local and asymmetric non-local gene effect priors.
 These six models allow for comparisons between our joint and individual models, as well as comparisons between the local and non-local versions of the models.
 In each case, we ran the MCMC for 20,000 iterations and threw out the first 10,000 as burn-in, as indicated by trace plots.
-Based on the simulations, we expect genes with strong signal in one sub-model or weak signal in both sub-models to retain signal in the joint model.
-Conversely, we expect genes with weak signal in only one sub-model to have very weak signal in the joint model, when the weak signal in one branch is not strong enough to overcome the multiplicity penalty induced by the prior.